victorqribeiro/dtf/README.md

 ## The problem

+A systematic review could spawn countless articles, when running your search string on different data bases.
-Many times articles are exported as PDF files and submited to diferent jornals or publications.
-The problem is, depending on how the PDF was exported, it will produce a different file, making it hard to check for duplicate files by looking at their hash.
+Many times articles were exported as PDF files and submited to diferent jornals or publications.
+The problem is, depending on how the PDF was exported, it will produce a different file, making it hard to check for duplicates by looking at their hash.

 ## The experiment